AlphaZach/scheme/README.md

 # scheme
-A scheme interpreter written in Python
+CS61a semester project, a scheme interpreter written in Python